aaaaalbert/nsfcri2017/README.md

 Note: The  NSF 15-590 [proposal preparation instructions](https://www.nsf.gov/pubs/2015/nsf15590/nsf15590.htm#prep) (scroll down to "Full Proposal Preparation Instructions") point to the January 2016 Grant Proposal Guide ("GPG") [section II.C.2](https://www.nsf.gov/pubs/policydocs/pappguide/nsf16001/gpg_2.jsp#IIC2) that lists the sections of the proposal.
-I'm stealing from there.
+I'm stealing from there, and add "supplements guidance" from the solicitation.

 ## Section overview